Customize your coverage and get car insurance estimates now

 Statistically, a younger driver (16 to 19-year-olds) is more likely to be in an accident or receive a citation.
 Just like in a zip code with a high number of car accidents, the age-to-accident correlation causes insurance companies to view new drivers as risks, and thus they charge higher premiums for younger drivers.
 Conversely, if you are married, a homeowner, have a PhD, and have a good credit score, you are very likely to get a decently-priced insurance quote.
 This is because insurance companies look at well-educated homeowners with good credit as good candidates for insurance because they tend to file fewer claims.
 Plus, when they do file a claim, it tends to be a smaller amount.

-Insurance companies not only want to see that you have an insurance history, but that you have a good history.
 Unless you’re a brand new driver, a lack of an insurance history is a red flag to an insurance company, making you seem like a risk to insure.
-Moreover, if you have a long history of only having the bare minimum of coverage, insurance companies can also view you as liability.
+Moreover, if you have a long history of only having the bare minimum of coverage, insurance companies can also view you as a liability.